cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

 test your project on all Python versions it supports.
 You can achieve this using a *build matrix*.
-A build matrix lets you define variables, for example the operating system or the Python version, and specify multiple values for them.
+A build matrix lets you define variables, such as for the operating system or for the Python version, and specify multiple values for them.
 Jobs can reference these variables, and are instantiated for every combination of values.

-Let's define a build matrix for the Python version.
+Let's define a build matrix for the Python versions supported by the project (Python 3.7 and 3.8).
-The project supports Python 3.7 and 3.8.
+Use the [strategy](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idstrategy) and [matrix](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) keywords
-You can use the [strategy](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idstrategy) and [matrix](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) keywords to define a build matrix with a `python-version` variable, and reference the variable using the syntax `${{ matrix.python-version }}`:
+to define a build matrix with a `python-version` variable, and reference the variable using the syntax `${{ matrix.python-version }}`: